jwkern/rovibEmSpec_Python/README.md

 ___________________________________________________________________________________________________________________________________________________________________
 DATA DESCRIPTION:
 The data for this synthetic spectrum are self-contained arrays.
+The molecular properties were downloaded prior from HiTRAN, and are contained in the two .csv files.

 ___________________________________________________________________________________________________________________________________________________________________
 CODE DESCRIPTION: